- What’s so special about Liberty University School of Law?

 - May I tour the law school and sit in on law classes?

 Distinctively Christian, Liberty University School of Law has attracted national attention for its innovative program of legal education, for the performance of its students, and for its outstanding facilities.
 Liberty’s three-year skills program is unmatched in preparing you for practice.
 All classrooms, the law library, and three mock trial courtrooms, including the Supreme Courtroom (with a nine-seat bench replicating the U.S. Supreme Court bench), have the latest technologies.
-This lively campus, with nearly 13,000 residential students, is located in the eastern foothills of the Blue Ridge Mountains in Central Virginia, 180 miles southwest of Washington, D.C. » top
+This lively campus, with more than 13,500 residential students, is located in the eastern foothills of the Blue Ridge Mountains in Central Virginia, 180 miles southwest of Washington, D.C. » top

 Liberty University School of Law is fully accredited by the ABA.* Graduates are eligible to sit for the bar examination in any state or U.S. territory.